-What Is Special Education?
+What Does it Mean to Study Special Education?

 This concept sprang directly from the Individuals with Disabilities Education Act (IDEA), a federal law enacted in 1974 that sets out special-education requirements with which states must comply.
 Although periodically revised, this law consistently frames the vital role of the special educator.

 In order to teach special education, students must first complete a degree program that teaches them how to work with special-needs children, such as those with Autism Spectrum Disorder, intellectual disabilities, or physical disabilities resulting from a condition such as cerebral palsy.
 A special education major is usually required to complete classroom training, coursework, and earn the proper teacher certifications.
 Each state's Department of Education governs the requirements for average course contents, in-class training, and the various certifications.

 Types of Special Education Degrees

 Special education degree programs are generally found at both the bachelor's and master's degree levels.
 At the graduate level in particular, online degree programs are becoming increasingly popular — particularly for working teachers who are required to earn master's degrees within a certain time period (a common practice in public school districts).
 Online college classes allow teachers to earn advanced degrees without leaving the tenure track at their school.
 For students who are not yet teachers and want to earn licensure as part of their online degree, in-person student teaching experience is still required and can usually be arranged locally.

 Associate degrees in special education are rare, and are used primarily as a stepping stone for earning a special education degree at the bachelor's level.
 These programs generally require two years of full-time study to complete.
 After earning the degree, students usually transfer their credits and continue studying at a four-year university or college.
 Typical courses may include: